 The causes of miscarriage vary with the stage of the pregnancy.
-The most common cause during the first trimester is the chromosomal abnormality.
+However, the most common cause during the first trimester is a chromosomal abnormality.
 This means that there’s something wrong with the genes of either the egg or the sperm, such that the fertilized egg can’t develop properly.

 The signs of miscarriage

 There are two main symptoms that indicate you may be experiencing a miscarriage:

 Abnormal bleeding or spotting: This can be white-pink mucus and brown or bright red bleeding with or without cramps.

 Abdominal pain: Low back pain, which could be mild to severe, crampy or persistent, and often worse than normal menstrual cramps.

 If you have any of these symptoms, don’t hesitate to get in touch with your doctor right away to evaluate whether you could be having a case of miscarriage.

 You should know that miscarriage is very common in pregnancy and could happen to anyone, healthy or not, young or aged, rich or poor.
 In fact, it often happens even before a woman is aware that she is pregnant.
 So, even if you are very careful and give your very best to have a low-stress pregnancy, it can happen.
 And you need to know that it is not your fault, so don’t blame yourself.
 Here are some the probabilities:

 - Week 14: about 1%